the-gdmo/vipbot/README.md

 VIPBot combines: **XP, Levels, Coins, Reputation, Achievements, Streaks, and Leaderboards** into a single community-recognition system.

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/vipbot).

 ---

 ## Version History
 ### 1.0.0
 * Bring the bot into an up-and-running state
 * List all placeholders in the README
+* Update README to list all features that exist currently
 ### 0.0.2
 * Simplify README as much as possible
 * Change messaging logic to link to my developer instead of a separate subreddit